"I Feel Trapped!" - How To Stop Emotional Co-Dependency

 The amount of love, care, attention, support the

-co-dependent gives is never enough for the BPD.
+co-dependent is giving is never enough for the BPD

 So why do co-dependent people

 years they probably had been faced with similar